 Thomas Harmer became the town manager of Longboat Key, Florida in late 2017.
 Prior to that, he was the County Administrator for Sarasota County from 2013 to 2017 and spent eight years as city manager for Titusville, Florida.
-He was a deputy chief and emergency manager with the Tallahassee Fire Department.
+He also served as the fire chief for Titusville, Florida and as a deputy chief and emergency manager with the Tallahassee Fire Department.

 Mr. Harmer holds a master’s degree Public Administration from the University of Central Florida, where he also served as chair of the Public Administration Advisory Board and was an adjunct instructor.
 He also holds a bachelor’s degree in Fire Safety and Engineering Technology from the University of Cincinnati and is a graduate of the NFA Executive Fire Office program.
 In addition to his service on the CPSE Board, he served on the Commission on Professional Credentialing from 2004 to 2007.

 Darin Atteberry is the Market President for Northern Colorado for Elevations Credit Union where he also serves as Senior Vice President for Strategic Relationships and Governmental Affairs.